 An important part of my research and historical development is therefore working with various languages.
 I am currently working with documents and scholarship in Latin, Catalan, Spanish, and Arabic.

-I also maintain an interest in exploring the uses of Network Science in the humanities, following on from my MA dissertation “Tracing Connections: Using Network Analysis to Study Trade and Movement in the Mediterranean in the Eleventh to Fourteenth Centuries.”
+I also maintain an interest in digital humanities, exploring the uses of Network Science to study the past.
+I began this work with my MA dissertation ‘Tracing Connections: Using Network Analysis to Study Trade and Movement in the Mediterranean in the Eleventh to Fourteenth Centuries’ (University of York, 2019).